-PD-L1 Imaging Based on Antibody Molecules.
-So far, a series of preclinical studies has shown feasibility to specifically visualize PD-L1 expression using radiolabeled anti-PD-L1 antibodies for PET or SPECT imaging (Tables 1 and 2).
+So far, a series of preclinical studies has shown feasibility to specifically visualize PD-L1 expression using radiolabeled anti-PD-L1 antibodies for PET or SPECT imaging (table 1).
 Specific tracer uptake with high tumor-to-background contrast was reported for various PD-L1-expressing xenografts, with low uptake in PD-L1-negative tumors (49-51).
-In addition, graded levels of PD-L1 expression were shown to be detectable in different human tumor xenografts (CHO-PDL1, MDA-MB-231, H2444) (50), and intratumoral heterogeneity could be visualized (52).
-One disadvantage of xenograft tumor models is that immunodeficient mice are needed.
-Consequently, expression of PD-L1 on healthy organs and immune cells cannot be evaluated.
-To overcome this problem, immunocompetent mice with murine tumors are increasingly being used, together with antimurine anti-PD-L1 antibodies as targeting molecules.
+In addition, graded levels of PD-L1 expression were shown to be detectable in different human tumor xenografts (CHO-PDL1, MDA-MB-231, H2444) (50) and intratumoral heterogeneity could be visualized (52).
+One disadvantage of xenograft tumor models is the fact that immunodeficient mice are needed.
+In consequence, expression of PD-L1 on healthy organs and immune cells cannot be evaluated.
+In an effort to overcome this, immunocompetent mice with murine tumors are being used increasingly, together with anti-murine anti-PD-L1 antibodies as targeting molecules.
 Besides high uptake of the radiolabeled anti-PD-L1 antibodies in tumor tissue, tracer uptake in healthy PD-L1-expressing tissues such as brown fat, spleen, liver, thymus, heart, and lungs was reported (53).

 Another important consideration is the impact of protein concentration on the distribution of radiolabeled anti-PD-L1 antibodies.
 Nedrow et al. observed an increasing tumor uptake with escalating tracer doses, which the authors hypothesized may be due to the spleen acting as a sink for the anti-PD-L1 antibody (54).
-To enhance uptake in tumors, a therapeutic dose of unlabeled anti-PD-L1 antibody was added to the tracer dose of In-DTPA-anti-PD-L1 to block PD-L1 binding sites in the spleen.
-In this study, a 3 mg/kg dose of antibody led to optimal biodistribution and tumor-to-background ratios.
-The hypothesis that it is possible to monitor the impact of PD-L1-rich organs on the distribution of anti-PD-L1 antibodies was confirmed (54).
+To enhance uptake in tumors, a therapeutic dose of unlabeled anti-PD-L1 antibody was added to the tracer dose of 111In-DTPA-anti-PD-L1 to block PD-L1 binding sites in the spleen.
+In this study, a dose of 3 mg/kg antibody led to optimal biodistribution and tumor-to-background ratios.
+The hypothesis, that it is possible to monitor the impact of PD-L1-rich organs on the distribution of anti-PD-L1 antibodies, was confirmed (54).